verrazzano/docs/content/docs/concepts/migrate.md

 ---
-title: "Migrate WebLogic Server domains to Verrazzano"
+title: "Migrate WLS domains to Verrazzano"
-weight: 2
+weight: 4
 ---

+Use the WebLogic ToolKit to migrate WLS domains to Verrazzano.